openebs-archive/cstor-csi/README.md

 Before setting up OpenEBS CStor CSI driver make sure your Kubernetes Cluster meets the following prerequisites:

-1. You will need to have Kubernetes version 1.14 or higher
+1. You will need to have Kubernetes version 1.17 or higher
-2. You will need to have OpenEBS Version 1.2 or higher installed.
+2. You will need to have OpenEBS Version 1.12 or higher installed.
    The steps to install OpenEBS are [here](https://docs.openebs.io/docs/next/quickstart.html)
 3. CStor CSI driver operates on the cStor Pools provisioned using the new schema called CSPC.
    Steps to provision the pools using the same are [here](https://docs.google.com/document/d/1CZLBqGgBy7mTAMth4G2kR_jBn5bOV0th03ce3idX8KA/edit?usp=sharing)
 4. iSCSI initiator utils installed on all the worker nodes
-5. You have access to install RBAC components into kube-system namespace.
+5. You have access to install RBAC components into openebs namespace.
-   The OpenEBS CStor CSI driver components are installed in kube-system namespace to allow them to be flagged as system critical components.
+   The OpenEBS CStor CSI driver components are installed in openebs namespace to allow them to be flagged as system critical components.

-6. You will need to turn on  ExpandCSIVolumes and ExpandInUsePersistentVolumes feature gates on  kubelets and kube-apiserver.
+Note: if older k8s version has been used, it requires to enable ExpandCSIVolumes and ExpandInUsePersistentVolumes, VolumeSnapshotDataSource feature gates on  kubelets and kube-apiserver

 ### Setup OpenEBS CStor CSI Driver